 Moreover, a convenience shopping centre with a number of leading anchor tenants is being constructed on the doorstep of The Heads and other new residential developments are taking place in the immediate vicinity, further underlining the strength of the market.

 "The Heads success should be seen in the context of that general growth.
 Unlike many other SA property markets right now, demand in our area remains good across the board and values, although having softened recently, have experienced major growth in the past three years, aided by the numerous commercial developments that have taken place," says ERA Lydenburg's

 Broad-based demand is coming from mine employees and from service and manufacturing industries that have sprung up in the wake of mining expansion.
 In New roads, shopping centres, schools and commercial centres have also been developed in recent years.

 Have a comment about this article?
-Email us now..
+Email us now.

 .Looking for a new home?

 and get an affordable online report on actual sold prices of properties in your area.Property NewsClick here

 for more property news articles.
+Need a blog?